Marvell-Consulting/project-reports/content/en/pim/_index.md

 ---
-title: Welcome to StatsWales
+title: Welcome to DHSC PIM
-description: A project to improve publishing and viewing Welsh Govenerment statistical data
+description: This work is being done to improve the accessibility and quality of medical product data that is dispersed throughout the healthcare system in the UK.
 cascade:
   - type: "blog"
 ---